-As long as funds are not blended (i.e., as long as their identity, origin and source remain known and identifiable), loans between charter schools and school sites, interfund, interschool, interdepartment, or intraorganization loans, or due-to/from receivable/payable transactions are allowable.
+As long as funds are not blended (i.e., as long as their identity, origin and source remain known and identifiable), loans between charter schools and school sites, interfund, interschool, interdepartmental, or intraorganizational loans, or due-to/from receivable/payable transactions are allowable.

-The CFO should review all intraorganization receivables and payables and ensure that all such transactions' balances and the origin, source and use the funds are clear and open, auditable, and accountable.
-At the CFO's discretion, intraorganization receivable and payable funding may be via wire transfer, check, or other approved method.
+The CFO should review all intraorganizational receivables and payables and ensure that all such transactions' balances and the origin, source and use of the funds are clear and open, auditable, and accountable.

 At the end of the fiscal year, each school's receivable or payable loan account (also known as due to/due from account) should be reconciled.
-Once balances are reconciled, any charter school or central office intraorganization receivable or payable balance that is not fully repaid as of the close of the fiscal year may result in and be subject to an intraorganization loan agreement.
-Intraorganization loan agreements between each school and the central office are prepared at the end of the fiscal year to formally document the amount owed between the intracompany accounts and the repayment terms.
+Once balances are reconciled, any charter school or central office intraorganizational receivable or payable balance that is not fully repaid as of the close of the fiscal year may result in and be subject to an intraorganizational loan agreement.
+Intraorganizational loan agreements between each school and the central office are prepared at the end of the fiscal year to formally document the amount owed between the intracompany accounts and the repayment terms.

-Intraorganization receivables and payables terms include the following:
+Intraorganizational receivables and payables terms include the following:

-- All intraorganization receivables and payables that may be settled or result in a zero balance as of the end of the fiscal year are not subject to any repayment terms or interest accruals. - Any intraorganization receivables and payables that are not settled to a zero balance as of the end of the fiscal year should be converted to intraorganization loan agreements, with terms that include a reasonable interest rate, monthly or quarterly payments, and a specific duration.
+- All intraorganizational receivables and payables that may be settled or result in a zero balance as of the end of the fiscal year are not subject to any repayment terms or interest accruals. - Any intraorganizational receivables and payables that are not settled to a zero balance as of the end of the fiscal year should be converted to intraorganizational loan agreements, with terms that include a reasonable interest rate, monthly or quarterly payments, and a specific duration.
 The final settlement terms should be determined no later than two months after the close of the fiscal year and are subject to approval by the governing board at its next meeting but before the fiscal year-end independent audit report is completed.